Gerard McBurney: Work

-His original compositions include orchestral works, a ballet, a chamber opera, songs and chamber music as well as many theater scores.
-He also is well known for his reconstructions of various lost and forgotten works by Dmitri Shostakovich.In 2008 McBurney collaborated with Scottish poet Iain Finlay Macleod, director Kath Burlinson and choreographer Struan Leslie on an adaptation of The Silver Bough by F. Marian McNeill.
+McBurney's original compositions include orchestral works, a ballet, a chamber opera, songs and chamber music as well as many theater scores.
+He also is well known for his reconstructions of various lost and forgotten works by Dmitri Shostakovich.
+In 2008 McBurney collaborated with Scottish poet Iain Finlay Macleod, director Kath Burlinson and choreographer Struan Leslie on an adaptation of The Silver Bough by F. Marian McNeill.
 The resultant work was produced by British Youth Music Theatre at the Aberdeen International Youth Festival.

 As a scholar, he has published mostly in the field of Russian and Soviet music.
-For 20 years, he created and presented many hundreds of programmes on BBC Radio 3 (the classical music station of the British Broadcasting Corporation) as well as occasional programmes for other radio stations in the U.K., Europe and the former Soviet Union.
+For 20 years, he created and presented many hundreds of programmes on BBC Radio 3 as well as occasional programmes for other radio stations in the U.K., Europe and the former Soviet Union.

-Gerard McBurney has written, researched and presented more than two dozen documentary television films for British and German television channels, mostly working with the director Barrie Gavin.
+McBurney has written, researched and presented more than two dozen documentary television films for British and German television channels, mostly working with the director Barrie Gavin.

 His reconstruction of Shostakovich's rediscovered operatic fragment Orango was premiered by the Los Angeles Philharmonic in December 2011.